 Child support is based upon a method of analysis contained in the New Jersey Court Rules.
-Essentially, child support in the State of New Jersey is based upon an income-shared concept.
+Essentially, child support in the State of New Jersey is based on an income-shares concept.
 Each party is responsible to contribute a portion of their take-home income to the well-being of the children.
 Your attorney will be able to provide child support guideline worksheets and guidance through the process and a determination as to the amount of child support that is due by one or both of the parties.

-If either party experiences a change of circumstance such as a change of employment or a serious health condition that prevents them from gainful employment, the child support may be adjusted.
-Also, the matter of child support must be reviewed if any of the children begin to attend college.
+If either party experiences a change of circumstance such as a change of employment or a serious health condition that prevents the party from gainful employment, the child support may be adjusted.
+Also, the matter of child support must be reviewed if a child begins to attend college.